mmallicoat/marshallmallicoat.com/content/pages/about.rst

 My name is Marshall Mallicoat.
 I was born in Fairfax, Virginia, in 1988.
 I earned a bachelor's degree in mathematics from the University of Kansas in 2010.
-I live in Urbana, Illinois.
+I live in Chicago, Illinois.
 I write and fiddle with computers.

 *   Email: mm@marshallmallicoat.com
 *   GitHub: `github.com/mmallicoat <https://github.com/mmallicoat>`_